cdalas2/AcademicWebsite/content/research/thermosensing-through-membrane-mechanics/thermosensing-through-membrane-mechanics.md

 {{< /typography >}}
 <br>
 {{< typography font="Roboto Serif" size="23px" weight="100">}}
 We are in the process of finalizing our results in manuscript.
-Stay tuned for updates on progress in our manuscript.
 {{< /typography >}}